-In September 2022, we received notice from the U.S. Food and Drug Administration, or the FDA, that it had awarded us a \$2.0 million grant from the FDA's Orphan Products Grant program to support our Phase 2 clinical trial of MT-401 for the treatment of post-transplant AML.
+In September 2022, we received notice from the U.S. Food and Drug Administration that it had awarded us a \$2.0 million grant from the FDA's Orphan Products Grant program to support our Phase 2 clinical trial of MT-401 for the treatment of post-transplant AML.
 To date, we have received \$0.2 million of funds from the FDA grant.

 On June 26, 2023, we completed the previously announced transaction with Cell Ready.
 Pursuant to the Cell Ready Purchase Agreement, effective as of the Closing Date, we assigned and sold, as applicable, the Purchased Assets to Cell Ready.
-Following the Closing Date, we and Cell Ready have agreed to enter into a long-term contract with pursuant to which Cell Ready will perform a wide variety of services for us, including research and development, manufacturing, and regulatory activity in support of our clinical trials; however, the parties have not yet executed such agreement.
+Following the Closing Date, we and Cell Ready have agreed to enter a long-term contract pursuant to which Cell Ready will perform a wide variety of services for us, including research and development, manufacturing, and regulatory activity in support of our clinical trials; however, the parties have not yet executed such agreement.
 Cell Ready acquired the Purchased Assets for total consideration of \$19.0 million.
-In connection with the purchase of the Manufacturing Facilities, Cell Ready also extended offers of employment to approximately 50 of our former employees in our manufacturing, development, quality and regulatory affairs functions.
+In connection with the purchase of the Manufacturing Facilities, Cell Ready also extended offers of employment to approximately 50 of our former employees in our manufacturing, development, quality, and regulatory affairs functions.

-As of June 30, 2023, we had working capital of \$19.0 million, compared to working capital of \$8.8 million as of December 31, 2022.
-Based on our clinical development plans and the disposition of the Purchased Assets pursuant to the Cell Ready Purchase Agreement and related organizational restructuring, we expect that our cash and cash equivalents as of June 30, 2023 will enable us to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2025.
+As of September 30, 2023, we had working capital of \$16.7 million, compared to working capital of \$8.8 million as of December 31, 2022.
+Based on our clinical development plans and the disposition of the Purchased Assets pursuant to the Cell Ready Purchase Agreement and related organizational restructuring, we expect that our cash and cash equivalents as of September 30, 2023 will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2025.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
-Furthermore, our operating plans may change, and we may need additional funds sooner than planned in order to meet operational needs and capital requirements for product development and commercialization.
-Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates and the extent to which we may enter into additional collaborations with third parties to participate in their development and commercialization, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical trials.
+Furthermore, our operating plans may change, and we may need additional funds sooner than planned to meet operational needs and capital requirements for product development and commercialization.
+Because of the numerous risks and uncertainties associated with the development and commercialization, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical trials.

 Our future funding requirements will depend on many factors, as we:

-- initiate or continue clinical trials of our product candidates; - continue the research and development of our product candidates and seek to discover additional product candidates; seek regulatory approvals for our product candidates if they successfully complete clinical trials; - enter into contract manufacturing arrangements with Cell Ready or other contract manufacturing organizations for clinical manufacturing supply; - establish sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any product candidates that may receive regulatory approval; - evaluate strategic transactions we may undertake; and - enhance operational, financial and information management systems and hire additional personnel, including personnel to support development of our product candidates and, if a product candidate is approved, our commercialization efforts.
+- initiate or continue clinical trials of our product candidates; - continue the research and development of our product candidates and seek to discover additional product candidates;seek regulatory approvals for our product candidates if they successfully complete clinical trials; - enter into contract manufacturing arrangements with Cell Ready or other contract manufacturing organizations for clinical manufacturing supply; - establish sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any product candidates that may receive regulatory approval; - evaluate strategic transactions we may undertake; and - enhance operational, financial and information management systems and hire additional personnel, including personnel to support development of our product candidates and, if a product candidate is approved, our commercialization efforts.

-Because all of our product candidates are in the early stages of clinical and preclinical development and the outcome of these efforts is uncertain, we cannot estimate the actual amounts necessary to successfully complete the development and commercialization of product candidates or whether, or when, we may achieve profitability.
+Because all our product candidates are in the early stages of clinical and preclinical development and the outcome of these efforts is uncertain, we cannot estimate the actual amounts necessary to successfully complete the development and commercialization of product candidates or whether, or when, we may achieve profitability.
 Until such time, if ever, that we can generate substantial product revenue, we expect to finance our cash needs through a combination of equity or debt financings and collaboration arrangements.